starnight/simple-data-structure/README.md

 Demo usage
 ----------

-Before compile this library, you must have the compiler GCC, of course.
+Before compile this library, you must have the compiler, for example GCC, of course.
 There is a demo code which is 'demo.c'.
 You can just use the 'make' utility which will compile the codes according to the 'Makefile'.
 Then execute the program 'demo.bin' for demo.
 I also use the program to test the APIs I wrote working right or wrong.

 ```
 $ make